Verizon Communications (NYS: VZ) reported earnings on July 18. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Verizon Communications met expectations on revenues and met expectations on earnings per share.
+For the quarter ended June 30 (Q2), Verizon Communications met expectations on revenues and met expectations on earnings per share.

 Margins grew across the board.

-Verizon Communications recorded revenue of $29.01 billion.
-The 28 analysts polled by S&P Capital IQ anticipated revenue of $28.98 billion on the same basis.
-GAAP reported sales were 3.9% higher than the prior-year quarter's $27.91 billion.
+Verizon Communications booked revenue of $29.79 billion.
+The 26 analysts polled by S&P Capital IQ expected revenue of $29.83 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.